Minkalla/quantum-safe-privacy-portal/docs/NEW_ENGINEER_ONBOARDING_MESSAGE.md

 ---

-**WBS 2.3.6 FFI Performance Optimization and Monitoring is COMPLETE.
-Awaiting USER assignment for next WBS task.**
+**WBS 2.3 FFI Interface Development is COMPLETE.
+Ready to begin WBS 2.4 Security and Performance Optimization.**